Necessary Maintenance #11871

 I though it is an option that also contains all the information in a minimal way: gap vertex - track beginning is easy to parse, if no daughters then the last trajectory point is the stopping point (see example on the second attached picture).

-#3 Updated by John Marshall almost 4 years ago
+#3 Updated by John Marshall over 4 years ago

 Thanks for your reply!
 The convention used in the Pandora output is for the PFParticles to handle all aspects of the particle hierarchy.